tresor-del/google/README.md

     git clone https://github.com/tresor-del/google.git
     ```
     ```
-2. Open `index.html` in your browser to view the project.
+2. Move to html directory and open `index.html` in your browser to view the project.

 ## Usage